-We have approximately 40-50 majors in our program, and we are growing.
+We have approximately 20-30 majors in our program.

 Is study abroad a requirement of your program?

-No. However, we strongly recommend that our students take advantage of a study abroad opportunity.
+Yes, well sort of.
+As part of our program you have the option to either Study Abroad or complete an Internship.
+We recommend both.
 A semester-long experience in any foreign country teaches students about the target country, about the US, and about themselves.
-In most cases, students can take courses toward the major (and the General Education requirements) while overseas.
-Some study abroad options do not require foreign language experience.
-For those students who do not want to commit to a semester abroad, our program recently developed a short-term, study abroad opportunity (PSC 3385 Field Research Abroad - 6 credits) offered during summer session.
-Since summer 2014, we have been taking 14 students to Belize for two weeks to study the political, social, environmental, and economic aspects of this small Central American country.
+In most cases, students can take courses toward the major (and fulfill General Education requirements) while overseas.
+Many study abroad options do not require foreign language experience.
+For those students who do not want to commit to a semester abroad, our program offers a short-term, study abroad opportunity (PSC 3385 Field Research Abroad - 6 credits) every summer to Belize.
+While in Belize, students study the political, social, environmental, and economic aspects of this small Central American country.

 Must I take a foreign language?